mikaelvesavuori/aws-wellarchitected-review-collector/README.md

 # AWS Well-Architected Tool Review Collector

-This solution demonstrates how to set up a small service that collects the high-level AWS Well-Architected review data for a given workload.
+This solution sets up a small service that collects the high-level AWS Well-Architected review data for a given workload.
 It's currently for a single account, so you'd either need to modify this, or deploy this utility to each account you want to collect reviews from.

 It's a convenient solution if you want, for example, to display the number of risks for a workload in your own dashboards or systems monitoring tool.